slangenbach/notes/snowflake_snowpro_core.md

 - *Unloading* data means exporting data from a table as a file
 - Data can be *unloaded* form a table into a stage (BLOB storage) by using the `COPY ` command and switching source and destination, e.g. `COPY INTO @<STAGE_NAME> FROM <TABLE_NAME>`
 - Aggregate functions, flatten, group by, filters using WHERE and joins are not supported in the COPY INTO command
+- Use the `FILES` param in the `COPY INTO` to load a single or multiple files
+- If the file format ins not explicitly set, the `COPY INTO` command will fail

 ### Handling semi-structured data